Colorful Tibetan Lifestyle (June 2007)

 Lhasa Square was the hub of social activity and where in the evenings, crimson-robed monks emerged from Buddhist monasteries, holding hands.
 We visited the Jokhang Temple, a sacred pilgrimage destination for Tibetans.
 Other sites we visited included the Sera Monastery, Norbulingka and the Potala Palace, the former home of the Dalai Lama.

 I had a delightful encounter with some children playing on Barkhar Street after midnight in Lhasa.
 Like the grown-ups, they seemed to be dressed in their usual attire of brightly colored clothes and jewelry.
-This moment was the heart of my experience in Tibet.
+This moment was one of my favorite experiences in Tibet.
 Regardless of their hardships, the Tibetan people lived a colorful life devoted to their Dalai Lama.

 Tibetan Architecture, Art, Industry